Amit Kothari

 In advisory work with mid-size companies, I’ve seen a pattern emerge.
 Teams that do heavy analytical work - financial modeling, data analysis, research synthesis - tend to prefer Claude’s depth.
 Teams that live in email and meetings and need organizational context tend to prefer Copilot.
 The messy middle, where most knowledge work actually happens, is where multi-agent complexity becomes a real consideration.

-The tough sell for Claude is that Office Agents only bridges two apps today.
+The tough sell for Claude is that the shared-context toggle only bridges two apps today.
 Excel and PowerPoint.
-No Word.
-No Outlook.
-No Teams.
+There is a standalone Claude add-in for Word, but it does not yet ride the same cross-app conversation, and there is nothing for Outlook or Teams.
 Copilot works across the entire M365 suite.
 If Anthropic wants this to be more than a niche feature for analysts and consultants, they need to expand the app coverage considerably.
 And they need to fix the audit logging gap before any enterprise with a compliance team will take it seriously.

 Who should enable it and who should wait

 If you’re in a regulated industry, if you need audit trails, or if your data governance policies require knowing exactly what AI touched which documents - wait.
 The security posture isn’t there yet.
 Anthropic knows this.
-They labeled it beta for a reason.
+The missing audit trail is the reason.

 Worth discussing for your situation?
 Reach out.